South Slave Divisional Education Council: First Nations Storybook app

-"Shopping in Two Worlds" program
+Shopping in Two Worlds program

-In March 2017, the Council rolled out a program called “Shopping in Two Worlds” in Fort Resolution, Fort Smith, K'atl'odeche First Nation, Hay River, and Lutselk'e grocery stores.
+In March 2017, the Council rolled out a program called “Shopping in Two Worlds” in Fort Resolution, Fort Smith, K'atl'odeche First Nation, Hay River, and Łutselk'e grocery stores.
 Common grocery store item names were translated into the Indigenous language(s) of the community, and then the item name was printed on a label along with a QR code that directed to a voice recording of the word.
 The program has since spread across Canada, with The North West Company working with Elders, translators, and community members across the country to translate sets of words into approximately 30 different dialects to publish on grocery store labels in the communities the stores serve.

 Dictionaries

 In 2008, the Council published a South Slavey-to-English dictionary, developed in partnership with the K’atl’odeeche First Nation.
-In March 2012, the Council produced, in collaboration with a group of community leaders from Fort Resolution, a Chipewyan-to-English dictionary.[6]
-In 2013, the Council produced a second Chipewyan-to-English dictionary with the community of Lutsel K’e.
-The 400-page Lutsel K’e version includes an additional 1,200 words and images.
+In March 2012, the Council produced, in collaboration with a group of community leaders from Fort Resolution, a Chipewyan-to-English dictionary.
+In 2013, the Council produced a second Chipewyan-to-English dictionary with the community of Łutselk'e.
+The 400-page Łutselk'e version includes an additional 1,200 words and images.
 As dialects vary from community to community, the two Chipewyan dictionaries reflect the language of their respective communities.
 All dictionaries come with a CD containing clickable words that voice proper pronunciation.

-“Strong Like Two People” music video
+Strong Like Two People music video

 In 2009, the Council produced a music video called “Strong Like Two People.”
 The song was written by Cree hip hop artist Shawn Bernard (FEENIX) and features students from Fort Smith, Hay River, and Fort Resolution schools.
 The song won the 2010 Canadian Aboriginal Music Award for “Best Rap/Hip Hop Music Video.”

-"Scramble" Game
+Scramble game

 Paul Boucher, a Chipewyan teacher in Fort Smith, created a Scrabble-like game called "Ɂëk’éch’a Helá" or "Scramble."
 The board is labelled in Chipewyan, e.g. "Ta Yati" for "Triple Word Score", and the tiles are labelled not with the letters of the English alphabet but with the grapheme sequences of Chipewyan.
 For example, there are tiles labelled "ddh" since that sequence represents a single sound in Chipewyan.
 Following the success of "Chipewyan Scramble," the SSDEC further developed the game to include letter tiles so it could be played in any of the nine official Indigenous language categories of the Northwest Territories.